khufkens/khufkens/_posts/2019-03-25-planning-ahead.md

 I got a lot of flack on Twitter these days for stating that you better skip post-doc positions when possible.
 With that I meant that you better start planning ahead, when considering unstable research employment, and aiming for more stable employment of any kind (tenure track or otherwise).

 Using UK data it [has been shown](https://royalsociety.org/~/media/Royal_Society_Content/policy/publications/2010/4294970126.pdf) (figure below) that less than 1% of the PhD candidates find employment as tenured researchers.
 A minority flows back to permanent research positions (less than 5%) while the rest has to look for work in industry, or outside the sciences altogether.
 When embarking on or applying for post-doc positions this is not stressed enough.
-There is this rosy feeling that yes, you will make it, while all statistics point in the opposite direction.
+There is this rosy feeling that, yes, you will make it, while all statistics point in the opposite direction.
 Statistically you are more likely to fail than to succeed.

 ![](/assets/img/docs/careers.png)